Joelius300/werewolf-engine/README.md

 ## License

 AGPL for now but I might change that at a later stage.
+If I do switch, I'll make sure that you can still

+- create your own characters, rules and adjustments
+- create a free api, app, website, tool or anything that uses the library and do whatever with it (publish, keep, ..)
+- create a paid/commercial api, app, website, tool or anything that uses the library and do whatever with it (publish, keep, ..)

+and I will also always require you to (at the very least)

+- publish the changes you make to the library (weakest copyleft I'll probably consider is MPL, up to AGPL)